top of page

 Search

-My question is this: What, exactly, am I disabled from learning?
+My question is this: What, exactly, are they disabled from learning?

-What if these so-called “disabilities” are not inherent at all?
-What if they’re institutional labels—socially constructed and systemically applied to manage kids who don’t conform to narrow, privileged norms?
+What if these so-called “disabilities” aren’t inherent at all?
+What if they’re institutional labels, socially constructed and systemically applied to manage kids who don’t conform to narrow, privileged norms?
 What if the real dysfunction lies not in the child, but in the systems that pathologize difference?
-We’ve been sold a myth: that learning disabilities are innate flaws—diagnosable, treatable, and owned by the child.
-But what if many of these so-called "disabilities" are just institutional labels, constructed to manage kids who don’t fit into narrow, privileged norms?

-These labels often fall hardest on kids from racialized, immigrant, and low-income communities.
+These labels often fall hardest on children from racialized, immigrant, and low-income communities.
 They rarely open doors.
-More often, they funnel kids into systems of exclusion—segregated classrooms, behavioral surveillance, or worse, the pipeline to prison.
+More often, they funnel kids into systems of exclusion, into segregated classrooms, under behavioral surveillance, or worse, into the pipeline to prison.

 Let’s Talk About Math.